 That’s a massive lesson in clinical practice that everyone learns, eventually.
 Think of it, like being able to spot asymmetry, a mismatch or missing piece and to be able to look at a situation from different perspectives.
 The best way to do that in practice, is to get enough people together – with lots of different experiences, in different things and in different places – to form some interpersonal relationships.

 Spend time together and they will build an appreciation for one and other’s similarities and differences.
 You then got the potential to recognise and deal with pretty much whatever, turns up next.
 Oh and before someone says ‘teamwork’, I should probably point out that there are loads of different types of collections of humans and they all have strengths and weaknesses.

-One of the side effects of gathering all that experience together, is a compulsion to not just sit back and wait for the next thing.
-You go looking for it, because you can already imagine what that next thing could be.
+One of the side effects of gathering all that experience together, particularly amidst Communities, is a compulsion not to sit back and just wait for the next thing.
+You go looking for it, because collectively, you can already imagine what that next thing could be.
 So that gaggle of people talk to each other, they invite others to play games, they learn how to improvise, to deliberately bugger things up to learn about what else to do and how each other copes, in those scenarios.
 Call it professional curiosity, a vocation or the slightly weird love of your life, this is what immersing yourself in your corner of the world is all about.
 It’s here that you can reach into the dark corners of the minds of the people nearby and find the most amazing insight and experience.
 Yes, yes and some other things that are best kept for the team night out.
 The hammer, the nail, a dodgy grip and a wild swing, all set to the music in your head.